Have to fight vigorously till vaccine comes, says PM Modi as COVID cases cross 12 lakh-mark

 New Delhi, July 23: As India crossed 12 lakh mark, Prime Minister Narendra Modi on Thursday said that we have to fight vigorously against the coronavirus, till the vaccine comes.

-The prime minister was addressing the foundation stone for the water supply project through video conferencing today.
+The Prime Minister was addressing the foundation stone for the water supply project through video conferencing today.

 "Today's program is an example of the fact that even in this coronavirus crisis, the country has not stopped.
 Till the vaccine comes, where we have to fight vigorously against the coronavirus, development works also have to be carried forward with full force," PM Modi was quoted saying by News 18.